-Policy / Paragraph Main Modification Reason

-Proposed Figure 2.1:

-KEY Earger Housing Allocations B Roads Heritage Regeneration Sites Motorways Employment Allocations Dover Fastrack Existing Employment Allocations Dover Allocations Model Use Allocations Hour Allocations Towns and Large villages Rivers
+MM No. Page Policy / Paragraph Main Modification Proposed Figure 2.1: Proposed Figure 2.1: Larger Housing Allocations Heritage Regeneration Sites Motorways Employment Allocations Dover Fastrack Dover Allocations Dover Allocations Existing Employment Allocations Plant Stations Mixed Use Allocations Rivers Towns and Large villages Strategic Transport Improvements Town Centres Villages A Roads This is the Plant's larger housing allocations only, refer to the Policies Map to view all housing allocations

-Ref Page Policy / Main Modification Reason Paragraph Chapt tegic Policies Chapt MM3 26 Strategic Policy 1 - Planning for Climate Change - Implementati on paragraphs 3.14 and 3.15 Amend paragraphs 3.14 and 3.15 and add new paragraph: 3.14 Proposals that involve built development are expected to meet the criteria in this Policy and linked Development Management Policies, where relevant to the type of development proposed.
-In terms of mitigation Criteria (a) is underpinned by Policy CC1 relating to reducing carbon emissions from new buildings, Criteria (b) is underpinned by Policy CC2 relating to Sustainable Design and Construction in new development, and Criterion (c) is underpinned by Policy CC3 relating to Renewable and Low Carbon Energy Development.
+MM No. Page Policy / Paragraph Main Modification MM3 26 Strategic Policy 1 - Planning for Climate Change - Implementati on paragraphs 3.14 and 3.15 Amend paragraphs 3.14 and 3.15 and add new paragraph: 3.14 Proposals that involve built development are expected to meet the criteria in this Policy and linked Development Management Policies, where relevant to the type of development proposed.
+In terms of mitigation Criteria (a) is underpinned by Policy CC1 relating to reducing carbon emissions from new buildings.
+Criteria (b) is underpinned by Policy CC2 relating to Sustainable Design and Construction in new development, and Criterion (c) is underpinned by Policy CC3 relating to Renewable and Low Carbon Energy Development.
 Criterion (d) relates to the generation of energy and heating close to where it is used.
-It can include renewable energy sources and is normally provided at a district level (multiple buildings) or communal level (multiple customers in a single building).
+It can include renewable renergy sources and is normally provided at a district level (multiple buildings) or communal level (multiple customers in a single building).
 Criterion (e) relates to green infrastructure, which is underpinned by policies SP2, SP14, CC8, PM1 and PM3.
 Criterion (f) relates to sustainable travel and is underpinned by Policy TI1.
-For effectiveness to make it clear to users of the Plan what is required o applications for planning permission Insert new paragraph: In terms of Adaptation, criterion (g) relates to reducing vulnerability to (and providing resilience to) climate change.
+Insert new paragraph: In terms of Adaptation, criterion (g) relates to reducing vulnerability to (and providing resilience to) climate change.
 This is underpinned by Policy CC2 and includes measures such as utilising development layout and orientation to ensure over- heating in the summer is avoided, the provision of shaded outdoor space and provision of rainwater harvesting.
-Criterion (h) refers to multifunctional green infrastructure, which is underpinned by policies SP2, SP14, CC2, CC8, PM1 and PM3.
-Criterion (i) refers to improving water efficiency and is underpinned by Policy CC4.
-Criterion (j) relates to the risk of flooding and is underpinned by Policies CC5 and CC6.
-Amend paragraph 3.15: Planning applications for new built development must be supported by a climate change statement which should demonstrates how they the proposed development has have addressed the relevant criteria of Policy SP1.
+Criterion (f) refers to multifunctional green infrastructure, which is underpinned by policies SP2, SP14, CC2, CC8, PM1 and PM3.
+Criterion (f) refers to improving water efficiency and is underpinned by Policy CC4.
+Criterion (f) relates to the risk of flooding and is underpinned by Policies CC5 and CC6.
+Amend paragraph 3.15: Planning applications for new built development must be-supported by a climate change statement which-should demonstrates-how they-the proposed development has have addressed the relevant criteria of Policy SP1.